Panasonic FT7 vs ZS70

 Concerning the storage of imaging data, both the FT7 and the ZS70 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DC-FT7 and Panasonic Lumix DC-ZS70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The FT7 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the ZS70 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS70 was succeeded by the Panasonic ZS80.
-Further information on the two cameras, as well as related accessories, can be found on the official Panasonic website.
+Both the FT7 and the ZS70 have been discontinued, but can regularly be found used on ebay.
+The ZS70 was replaced by the Panasonic ZS80, while the FT7 does not have a direct successor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So what conclusions can be drawn?
 Is the Panasonic FT7 better than the Panasonic ZS70 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.